Twinklebear/Twinklebear.github.io-jekyll/_posts/2019-01-13-volume-rendering-with-webgl.md

 <figure>
 	<img class="img-fluid" src="https://i.imgur.com/YqdyKCj.png"/>
 	{% assign figurecount = figurecount | plus: 1 %}
-	<figcaption><i>Fig. {{figurecount}}:
+	<figcaption><i>Figure {{figurecount}}:
 	Example volume renderings, using the WebGL volume renderer described in this post.
-	Left: A simulation of the spatial probability distribution of elections in a high potential protein molecule.
+	Left: A simulation of the spatial probability distribution of electrons in a high potential protein molecule.
 	Right: A CT scan of a Bonsai Tree.
-	Both datasets are frome the
+	Both datasets are from the
 	<a href="https://klacansky.com/open-scivis-datasets/">Open SciVis Datasets</a>
 	repository.
 	</i></figcaption>
 </figure>

-In scientific visualization, volume rendering is used to visualize 3D scalar fields.
-These scalar fields are often uniform grids of values, representing, for example, charge density around a molecule, an MRI scan, air pressure around an airplane, etc.
+In scientific visualization, volume rendering is widely used to visualize 3D scalar fields.
+These scalar fields are often uniform grids of values, representing, for example, charge density around a molecule, an MRI or CT scan, air flow around an airplane, etc.
 Volume rendering is a conceptually straightforward method for turning such data into an image: by sampling the data along rays from the eye and assigning